pudly/schmopera-hugo/content/articles/a-stunning-premiere-elizabeth-cree.md

 date = "2017-09-15T13:12:00-04:00"
 lastmod = "2017-09-15T16:35:00-04:00"
 publishDate = "2017-09-15T14:15:00-04:00"
-slug = "a-stunning-premiere-elizabeth-cree"
-title = "A stunning premiere: Elizabeth Cree"
+short_description = "The production is bursting at the seams with variations in style, mood and display.
+Its musical ideas seamlessly transition from comical to frightening.
+The score includes some familiarity in terms of the musical vocabulary it employs.
+We hear moments evoking a Broadway musical, moments that are reminiscent of Bernard Herrmann's sounds of horror, and moments of gorgeously sweeping romantic lines." slug = "a-stunning-premiere-elizabeth-cree" title = "A stunning premiere: Elizabeth Cree"
 +++